mountbuild/shinka/grammar.md

 ## Example Words

 - The word `hoq` following a sequence of words means they were all part of the noun.
+Shortened to `o`.
 - The word `hiq` following a sequence of words means they were all part of the verb.
+Shortened to `i`.
 - The word `huq` following a sequence of words means they were all part of the adjective.
+Shortened to `u`.
 - The word `hUq` following a sequence of words means they were all part of the focuser.
+Shortened to `U`.

 The simplest words in the language are what is necessary or useful for constructing a computational machine, for mapping out the foundations of information and computation.
 The orthography is Hanákana.
 It is a completely 1-to-1 mapping between orthography and pronunciation.

 The relative directives like "the" and "a" and "this" are written as follows:

-- The word `dOn` means "the".
+- The word `dan` means "the".
+Shortened to `da`.
 - The word `giq` means "a".

 If and then

 - The word `bum` means "if".
-- The word `gat` means "then".
+- The word `kat` means "then".

 The self reflective (focus redirecting) terms are:

 - The word `mak` is for "me" or "I".
-- The word `pak` is for "you".
+- The word `gak` is for "you".
 - The word `hak` is for "it".

 Then we have the count words: